chevere/docs/components/Router.md

 # Router

+⚠️ OUTDATED DOCS

 The [Router](../reference/Chevere/Components/Router/Router.md) component is in charge of collecting [Routables](../reference/Chevere/Components/Router/Routables.md).

-The router component is built on top of [FastRoute](https://github.com/nikic/FastRoute), but with added context for the Chevere realm which also means more strictness.
+The router component is built on top of [FastRoute](https://github.com/nikic/FastRoute) with added context for the Chevere realm.

 ::: tip Learn by Example
-Check the Router [examples](https://github.com/chevere/examples/tree/main/03.Http#00router-makephp) to learn directly playing with code.
+Check the Router [examples](https://github.com/chevere/examples/tree/main/03.Http#00router-makephp) to learn playing with code.
 :::

 ## Routing